mansam/fossbox/content/thengrad-day-17.md

 Author: thengrad
 Tags: legacy, foss@rit
 Category: legacy
 Summary: The Boat sank.
-With that and the power outage this week so far has been an ...
+With that and the power outage this week so far has been an interesting group of mechanical failures.
+I'm so glad that it isn't my machine this time.
+Today was a productive day for me.
+I spent the day working through the random event code in Lemonade Stand.
+I've managed to add in a few more negative events by going into the constants file and adding some more dictionaries to the list.
+I then made the negative events decrements a percentage of the items instead of a flat amount.
+R ...

 The Boat sank.
 With that and the power outage this week so far has been an interesting group of mechanical failures.
 I'm so glad that it isn't my machine